shredthaGNAR/list-of-my-starred-repos/README.md

 * [trmckay/article-export](https://github.com/trmckay/article-export): Export Pocket list as CSV!
 * [TKOxff/ASAP](https://github.com/TKOxff/ASAP): The Global Shortcuts for macOS, to launch any apps
 * [GSA/asis](https://github.com/GSA/asis): ASIS (Advanced Social Image Search) indexes Flickr and MRSS images and provides a search API across both indexes.
-* [withastro/astro](https://github.com/withastro/astro): The all-in-one web framework designed for speed. ⭐️ Star to support our work!
+* [withastro/astro](https://github.com/withastro/astro): The web framework that scales with you — Build fast content sites, powerful web applications, dynamic server APIs, and everything in-between ⭐️ Star to support our work!
 * [ixartz/Astro-boilerplate](https://github.com/ixartz/Astro-boilerplate): 🚀 Astro boilerplate with responsive blog and portfolio template using TypeScript and React styled with Tailwind CSS ⚡️ Made with developer experience first: TypeScript + ESLint + Prettier + Husky + Lint-Staged + Commitlint + VSCode
 * [netlify-templates/astro-quickstart](https://github.com/netlify-templates/astro-quickstart): A bare-bones Astro template to get you deployed to Netlify fast!
 * [manuelernestog/astrofy](https://github.com/manuelernestog/astrofy): Astrofy is a free and open-source template for your Personal Portfolio Website built with Astro and TailwindCSS.
 Create in minutes a website with Blog, CV, Project Section, Store and RSS Feed.